Skip to content

 • Confirm the environment variable is set correctly: echo $ZENMUX_API_KEY

-Configuration File Path Issues
+Configuration File Path Issue

 • Confirm the configuration file path is ~/.codex/config.toml